 892 Queen St W & 176 Dupont St, Toronto, Canada – roseandsons.ca

-El Rey Mezcal Bar: In the Kensington Market district you’ll find restaurants from all over the world.
+El Rey Mezcal Bar: In the Kensington Market neighborhood, you'll find restaurants from all over.
 One of the newest hotspots for drinks and bites is El Ray on Kensington Avenue.
-Delicious tostadas and quesadillas with a craft beer or cocktail, preferably with mezcal!
+Delicious tostadas and quesadillas with a craft beer or cocktails made with mezcal!

 2a Kensington Ave, Toronto, Canada – elreybar.com